drflorianberger/TPUCU25/week4/cargo.md

 What is the run length of a cargo transported by two motors?
 If the cargo is transported with velocity $v$, we only need to determine the average time $\mean{t}$ the cargo is bound, to obtain the average run length $\mean{x} = v \mean{t}$.

 There are several methods to calculate $\mean{t}$.
-We can modify the graph such that it only accounts for the case when the motor is bound and promote the unbound state to an absorbing state
+We can modify the graph such that it only accounts for the case when the motor is bound and promotes the unbound state to an absorbing state

 ```{figure} absorbing2mot.png
 ---